freenas/freenas-docs/userguide/install.rst

 :guilabel:`3 Reboot System`, then press :kbd:`Enter` to reboot the system.
 If the upgrade installer was booted from CD, remove the CD.

-During the reboot there may be a conversion of the previous configuration database to the new version of the database.
+During the reboot there can be a conversion of the previous configuration database to the new version of the database.
 This happens during the "Applying database schema changes" line in the reboot cycle.
-This conversion can take a long time to finish, sometimes fifteen minutes or more, and might have to reboot the system again afterwards.
-Please be patient and the system will start normally.
-If database errors are shown but the graphical administrative interface is accessible, go to :menuselection:`Settings --> General` and use the :guilabel:`Upload Config` button to upload the configuration that you saved before starting the upgrade.
+This conversion can take a long time to finish, sometimes fifteen minutes or more, and can cause the system to reboot again.
+The system will start normally afterwards.
+If database errors are shown but the graphical administrative interface is accessible, go to :menuselection:`Settings --> General` and use the :guilabel:`Upload Config` button to upload the configuration that was saved before starting the upgrade.

 .. _Upgrading From the GUI: